axibase/atsd/api/data/series/group.md

 Since `extend` is performed prior to truncation, `truncate` setting has no effect on extended results.

 ### Interpolation
+Interpolation fills the gaps in raw series.
+Its behavior depends on if the `period` parameter is provided to the group processor.

+#### `period` parameter is not specified.
-Interpolation can fill the gaps in merged series.
-The `interpolate` function is applied to two consecutive samples to calculate an interim value for a known timestamp.
+The `interpolate` function is applied to two consecutive samples of the same series to calculate an interim value for a known timestamp.

+Query:
 ```json
 [
   {